$4000 Matching Grant Campaign! Donate Here!

 More than four out of five Connecticut residents (85%) would support a law allowing adult adoptees to obtain copies of their original birth certificate naming their birth parents.
 (See this 2007 Univ. of Conn.
 Survey)

 Laws in several states now acknowledge the unrestricted right of adult adoptees to access their OBCs.
-These states include most recently our neighbors in Maine, New Hampshire and Rhode Island.
+These states include our New England neighbors in Maine, New Hampshire and Rhode Island, as well as Alabama, Alaska, Colorado and Kansas.
+Adoptee rights organizations are active in many states.
+See a list of state, national and international experts who endorse access!

 Your voice and your opinion matter.